avinashkranjan/Friday/README.md

 # Friday - Your Personal Class Assistant

-Friday is an innovative application designed to help you stay organized and never miss an assignment deadline or upcoming test again.
-With the shift to online education due to the pandemic, keeping track of assignments, exams, and other academic tasks can be overwhelming.
+Your academic assistant for staying organized and on top of assignments and tests.
+Never miss a deadline again in the online education era.
+Simplify your academic life with intuitive features and smart reminders.
+Elevate your educational experience with Friday today.

 <p align="center">